Bring Your Own Device (BYOD)

 SYSTEM REQUIREMENTS

-Mobile phones, Chromebooks and Android tablets do not have the capabilities required to be useful in the ASHS learning environment and are not suitable for the BYOD program.
+Mobile phones, Chromebooks and Android tablets do not have the capabilities required to be useful in the Albany SHS learning environment and are unsuitable for the BYOD program.

 Windows 10/11 devices - Preferred